 Section 75 and section 100 of the Real Estate Agents Act 2008 allow the establishment of Complaints Assessment Committees and the Real Estate Disciplinary Tribunal.
-The committees and Tribunal make decisions on complaints, which can result in an order to pay a fine.
-Fines are recognised when due and receivable.
+The Committees and Tribunal make decisions on complaints, which can result in an order to pay a fine.
+Fines revenue is classified as non-exchange in nature and is recognised when due and receivable.